tmarble/mmp/LINTER.md

 ## Always includes a DEFAULT section

-Each MP TOML files should include a `[DEFAULT]` section, even if empty.
+Each MP TOML file should include a `[DEFAULT]` section, even if empty.

 ## All sections should be in alphabetical order